Skip to content

 """

-lc_messages = []
+lc_messages: list[BaseMessage] = []

 for m in messages:

-if m.role == "system":
+if m.role == Role.SYSTEM:

-lc_messages.append(SystemMessage(content=m.content or ""))
+lc_messages.append(SystemMessage(content=m.content or "", name=m.name))

-elif m.role == "user":
+elif m.role == Role.USER:

-lc_messages.append(HumanMessage(content=m.content or ""))
+lc_messages.append(HumanMessage(content=m.content or "", name=m.name))

-elif m.role == "assistant":
+elif m.role == Role.ASSISTANT:

 return lc_messages